How sexual crimes are handled in court

 If the accused pleads guilty, the complainant does not need to give evidence.

-The judge may also consider the impact of the sexual assault on the victim and those associated with the victim.
-The impact is mainly determined by the A statement made to the court by a victim of a crime.
-It sets out details of injury, loss or damage caused by the crime..
+The judge or magistrate may also consider the impact on the victim and those associated with the victim.
+The impact is mainly determined by the victim impact statement.

-A victim impact statement outlines how the crime has affected the victim; medical and psychological reports may be included with the statement.
+A victim impact statement outlines how the crime has affected the victim.
 The victim impact statement must be prepared prior to sentencing and made available to the prosecutor, the court and the accused’s lawyer.

 A victim of sexual assault may also seek victims of crime compensation.
 See Chapter 10.6: Assistance for victims of crime.

-For more information about these options, contact a community legal Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence., Victoria Legal Aid or a private lawyer (for contact details, see Chapter 2.2: How legal aid can help, and Chapter 2.4: Legal services that can help).
+For more information about these options, contact a community legal service, Victoria Legal Aid or a private lawyer (for contact details, see Chapter 2.2: How legal aid can help, and Chapter 2.4: Legal services that can help).